bitsofcotton/NAND/README.md

 Stub of planning project.

-# Status
-Being determined syntaxes.

 # Syntax Before draft.
 * header
 * * require : require once.
 * * include : include multiple with this indent.
-* * class   : pure class.
+* * class   : pure class, only one class inherit is accepted.
 * * extend  : pure extends class.
 * * def     : type and some definitions, block-wise.
 * * var     : like swift: